 Indication Status Relevant Codes Notes

-Specialized support surfaces for decubitus ulcer prevention or treatment Covered (when medically necessary) See CPB 0430 Criteria governed by CPB 0430, not this policy
+Specialized support surfaces — decubitus ulcer prevention or treatment Covered (with criteria) See CPB 0430 Governed by CPB 0430, not CPB 0456; separate medical necessity review

 Enter your email to unlock all tables — 100% free